The ability to work is part of your livelihood --- without it, you wouldn't know…

 Repetitive motion injuries, also known as repetitive motion injuries, repetitive strain injuries, and cumulative trauma injuries, can include such injuries as carpal tunnel syndrome, bursitis, and tendonitis.
 Many people in Los Angeles and elsewhere in California do not distinguish the difference between repetitive motion injuries and carpal tunnel syndrome.

-In reality, carpal tunnel syndrome is just one of the injuries that falls into the repetitive stress injuries category.
+In reality, carpal tunnel syndrome is just one of the injuries that fall into the repetitive stress injuries category.
 “Carpal tunnel syndrome is a painful condition of the hand and fingers caused by compression of a major nerve in the wrist,” explains our experienced repetitive motion injury attorney in Los Angeles.
 “As you can imagine, the number of carpal tunnel syndrome-related workers’ comp claims continues to increase each year with the increasing number of people performing their job duties at a computer and using a keyboard.”

 But what about the treatment?
-Is it possible to treat repetitive stress injuries without a surgery?
+Is it possible to treat repetitive stress injuries without surgery?
 Well, it might be.
 You see, if you were diagnosed with a repetitive motion injury at an early stage, it is possible that your condition can be remedied or controlled through physical therapy and a certain period of time away from the keyboard.
 Also, proper education about body posture and mechanics can be helpful to introduce certain changes in the injured worker’s job and life activities.

 Failure to make certain changes to treat repetitive strain injuries can result in disability or aggravated painful sensation in the affected area.
 Furthermore, failure to treat a repetitive motion injury as early as possible increases the risk that the worker will not be able to return to their job in the full capacity.